leonardoCosta02/Hawk-AI-CV-Project/README.md

 -"FINAL_JUDGE_video" ---> output video with the verdict IN/OUT

-In the directory data/ball_trajectory_videos there are the output videos after using YOLO for training and understanding its functionalities.
+The data/ball_trajectory_videos directory contains the output videos after using YOLO for training and understanding its functionalities.
 They were taken from https://www.kaggle.com/datasets/gastonarielfrancois/tenis-backview?select=video9.mp4